johan-jonsson-mobenga/articles/holy-grail-of-code-sharing/article.md

 > _Feature Teams_ was just a dead end.

-Our second approach was drived by the hard boundary to **not change the company structure**.
+Our second approach was driven by the hard boundary to **not change the company structure**.
 <small>(We learned this lesson the hard way)</small>

 Long story short, we proposed to let our teams do their job and to create a side team of experts whose duty is to **take existing custom code and _change it to make it reusable_**.